jessicarubinwilliams/pig-dice-2/README.md

 Expect (yourFunctionName("given input")).toEqual("expected output");

 Describe: Player()
-Test: "It will take a name argument and create Player instances with Name, GameScore, and TurnScore properties.
+Test: "It will take a name argument and create Player instances with Name, GameScore, TurnScore, isWinner properties.
 The name argument will be the value of the Name property"
-Expect(let player1 = new Player("Michael").toEqual(Player { Name: "Michael", GameScore: 0, TurnScore: 0}));
+Expect(let player1 = new Player("Michael").toEqual(Player { Name: "Michael", GameScore: 0, TurnScore: 0, isWinner: false}));

 Describe: Player.prototype.roll();
 Test: "It will generate a random whole number between 1 and 6, inclusive"